-The first step in completing the Supervisor's Control Sheet is to record the information for selected households or dwellings from the Household Listing Forms or the maps provided, preferably in the same order in which they are indicated on these forms.
+The first step in completing the Supervisor's Control Sheet is to record the information for selected households.

-Generally, the field supervisor will need two to four Supervisor's Control Sheets to list all of the selected households in a cluster.
+Generally, the supervisor will need two to four Supervisor's Control Sheets to list all of the selected households in a cluster.
 The cluster identification information should be filled in on all of the sheets, and they should be numbered sequentially in the space provided at the top of the sheet (for example, 1 of 5, 2 of 5, etc.).
-If an additional sheet is needed during the recording of the outcomes of the household and/or individual interviews in a cluster, the field supervisor should be sure to staple that sheet to the others for the cluster and correct the total number of sheets reported for the cluster.
+If an additional sheet is needed during the recording of the outcomes of the household and/or individual interviews in a cluster, the supervisor should be sure to staple that sheet to the others for the cluster and correct the total number of sheets reported for the cluster.

-The director of field operations will provide the supervisor with the appropriate forms or maps for each cluster assigned to that team.
-Using the guidelines presented before, the field supervisor should assign each interviewer a certain group of households or dwellings to interview.
+The Zonal Coordinators will provide the supervisor with the appropriate forms or maps for each cluster assigned to that team.
+Using the guidelines presented before, the supervisor should assign each interviewer a certain group of households or dwellings to interview.
 The interviewer is then responsible for completing three tasks:

-- (1) Interviewing all the households - (2) Determining the number of eligible women, men and children under five in each of the households - (3) Interviewing all eligible women and mothers/caretakers of children under five of the households or dwellings assigned to her.
+- (1) Interviewing all the households - (2) Determining the number of eligible women and children under five in each of the households - (3) Interviewing all eligible women and mothers/caretakers of children under five of the households or dwellings assigned to her.

-As soon as the assignments have been made, the field supervisor should complete columns 1 through 5 of the Supervisor's Control Sheet with the relevant information.
+As soon as the assignments have been made, the supervisor should complete columns 1 through 3 of the Supervisor's Control Sheet with the relevant information.
 The interviewer should complete columns 1 and 2 of the Interviewer's Cluster Control Sheet.

-In filling out the top of the Supervisor's Control Sheet, copy the information such as cluster number, name of the locality, and province from the Household Listing Form or map.
+In filling out the top of the Supervisor's Control Sheet, copy the information such as region, zone, cluster number, name of the locality, and province from the Household Listing Form or map.
 The cluster number will typically be a three-digit number and will be written on the top of each page of the Household Listing.
 Cluster numbers are unique: No two clusters should have the same number.

-Household Visits and Individual Interviews: Columns 6-12
+Household Visits and Individual Interviews: Columns 4-8

-During the day, the interviewers will return the completed questionnaires to the field editor or field supervisor, who will check them.
-As the questionnaires are received, the information on the cover sheets can be used to complete columns 7 through 12 of the Supervisor's Control Sheet.
+During the day, the interviewers will return the completed questionnaires to the editor or supervisor, who will check them.
+As the questionnaires are received, the information on the cover sheets can be used to complete columns 4 through 8 of the Supervisor's Control Sheet.
 The following procedure is suggested: